What Doesn’t Work for My Fibromyalgia Pain

 I was diagnosed with Fibromyalgia several years ago.
 I tried prescription medications and the side effects made me worse.
 Yeah, Gabapentin made me dopey and stupid.
 My skin itched like crazy.
 I stopped the medication but I still have fibromyalgia pain.

 Disclaimer: There are affiliate links in this article.
 I make just a small amount when you purchase from these links.
 It helps me pay for my server so I can keep blogging.
-I only present items I use personally.
+I only present items I use personally and love.

 I found small portable saunas on Amazon.
 Some you have to lay on the ground.
 That just doesn’t appeal to me.
 So I concentrated on the ones you sit on a chair and zip up the sauna to your neck.
 I checked reviews and found one to order.
 I came quickly and was easy to set up.
 Bonus is that I can fold it up and take it with me.
 Now that I have used it for a year, I can review it for you.